Cramp: Treatment induced

 Statins may sometimes cause myalgia and cramps among other possible side effects.
 Raloxifene (Evista) is a medication associated with a high incidence of leg cramps.
-Additional factors, which increase the probability for these side effects, are physical exercise, age, history of cramps, and hypothyroidism.
+Additional factors, that increase the probability of these side effects, are physical exercise, age, history of cramps, and hypothyroidism.
 Up to 80% of athletes using statins experience significant adverse muscular effects, including cramps; the rate appears to be approximately 10–25% in a typical statin-using population.
 In some cases, adverse effects disappear after switching to a different statin; however, they should not be ignored if they persist, as they can, in rare cases, develop into more serious problems.
-Coenzyme Q10 supplementation can be helpful to avoid some statin-related adverse effects, but currently there is not enough evidence to prove the effectiveness in avoiding myopathy or myalgia.
+Coenzyme Q10 supplementation can help avoid some statin-related adverse effects, but currently, there is not enough evidence to prove its effectiveness in avoiding myopathy or myalgia.

 Treatment

-Stretching, massage, and drinking plenty of liquids may be helpful in treating simple muscle cramps.
+Stretching, massage, and drinking plenty of liquids may help treat simple muscle cramps.

 Medication

 The antimalarial drug quinine is a traditional treatment that may be slightly effective for reducing the number of cramps, the intensity of cramps, and the number of days a person experiences cramps.
 Quinine has not been shown to reduce the duration (length) of a muscle cramp.
-Quinine treatment may lead to haematologic and cardiac toxicity.
+Quinine treatment may lead to hematologic and cardiac toxicity.
 Due to its low effectiveness and negative side effects, its use as a medication for treating muscle cramps is not recommended by the FDA.

 Magnesium is commonly used to treat muscle cramps.
-Moderate quality evidence indicates that magnesium is not effective for treating or preventing cramps in older adults.
-It is not known if magnesium helps cramps due to pregnancy, liver cirrhosis, other medical conditions, or exercising.
-Oral magnesium treatment does not appear to have significant major side effects, however, it may be associated with diarrhea and nausea in 11-37% of people who use this medicine.
+Moderate-quality evidence indicates that magnesium is not effective for treating or preventing cramps in older adults.
+It is not known if magnesium helps with cramps due to pregnancy, liver cirrhosis, other medical conditions, or exercise.
+Oral magnesium treatment does not appear to have significant major side effects, however, it may be associated with diarrhea and nausea in 11–37% of people who use this medicine.

-With exertional heat cramps due to electrolyte abnormalities (primarily potassium loss and not calcium, magnesium, and sodium), appropriate fluids and sufficient potassium improves symptoms.
+With exertional heat cramps due to electrolyte abnormalities (primarily potassium loss and not calcium, magnesium, and sodium), appropriate fluids and sufficient potassium improve symptoms.
 Vitamin B complex, naftidrofuryl, lidocaine, and calcium channel blockers may be effective for muscle cramps.